 - Ability to ensure and manage your compliance with hiring laws (e.g., Equal Employment Opportunity regulations)

 These are some other features to look for that signify quality recruiting software:

 - HR tools like onboarding and benefits administration

 - Alternative contact methods, such as the ability to text candidates

 - Customization and branding options

-- Third-party integration, such as payroll and HR management solutions
+- Third-party integrations, such as payroll and HR management solutions

-Ready to choose a recruiting software?
-Here's a breakdown of our complete coverage:
+Ready to choose an HR recruiting software solution?
+Check out the rest of our coverage: